samier/property_datatable_test/README.md

 #### Steps of installing the project

-- Clone the repository in your local and switch to development branch
+- Copy below command to clone the repository in local in your htdocs folder

+      git clone https://github.com/samier/property_datatable_test.git property_datatable

+- Switch to development branch and move to **property_datatable** folder.
-- Go to the project directory and Install the laravel dependencies using below command
+- First install the laravel dependencies using below command.

        composer update

-- Similarlly install the node dependencies for VueJS using below command
+- Similarly install the node dependencies for VueJS using below command.

       npm install

-- Copy the **.env.example** file and rename it to just **.env**
+- Copy the **.env.example** file and rename it to just **.env**.
-- Set the appropriate database connection in **.env** file
+- Set the appropriate database connection in **.env** file.

       APP_URL=<PROJECT_URL>
       DB_CONNECTION=mysql